terrytaylorbonn/terrytaylorbonn.github.io/2b-3-training.markdown

 *Work in progress.*

 My take on training:
 - **Training defines EXACTLY what outputs for any input.
 Its deterministic outcome.
-This all runs on a GPT, which is a deterministic computation device.**
+This all runs on a GPU, which is a deterministic computation device.**
 - The pre-outputs are scalars values that at the determninistic probability that each possible output is the one you want.
 - Best value is chosen (unless temperature used... and this is also deterministic)
 - During training